plating, anodizing, & finishing Q&As since 1989

 - Peabody, Massachusetts

 A. Hi.
-"Low temperature black chrome" and Raydent coatings seem to have very little connection to actual chrome plating.
+"Low temperature black chrome" and Raydent coatings seem to have very little connection with actual chrome plating.

 Although the vendors don't reveal much, those who are offering "low temperature black chrome" seem to be applying an organic, polymer, coating which is infused with chromium-ceramic particles.
 They do not seem to reveal how they apply it, except "below 0 temperature".